Tisipi/llm-ai-engineering/README.md

 Note: The URL is currently hardcoded in the script.
 To change the URL, modify the `url` variable in the `main()` function.

-## Course Information
-These projects are part of the [LLM Engineering: Master AI and Large Language Models](https://www.udemy.com/course/llm-engineering-master-ai-and-large-language-models) course on Udemy, which covers practical applications of large language models in Python.